 Two of the most common issues faced by homeowners when spring rains approach are landscape drainage and grading problems.
 Landscape drainage issues lead to situations where basements flood, plantings fail or lawns turn into a muddy mess.
-In order for your garden to be as successful as possible, proper landscape drainage is an absolute necessity.
+Here are 3 landscape drainage tips to help your garden be as successful as possible.

 Tip 1: Improve the soil quality

-In order for plants to grow healthily, proper air exchange within the soil is required.
-Any time that soil becomes waterlogged, it can lead to a low oxygen supply, which causes root-rot and other potential health issues for your plants.
+Soil requires proper air exchange for healthy plant growth.
+Any time that soil becomes waterlogged, it can lead to a low oxygen supply.
+This can cause root-rot and other potential health issues for your plants.

-One mistake that many people make is to amend the soil within the planting pit or setting the plant too low in the planting area.
+One mistake that many people make is setting the plant too low in the planting area.
 This can cause excess water to collect, causing the roots to rot.
 Your best bet is to rototill the soil, add high quality compost and topsoil and raise the entire bed by four to six inches.
 This both improves the overall quality of your soil, while providing for ample drainage for your plantings.

 Tip 2: Inspect your gutters